King of the Ring (1999): Aftermath

 With Austin defeated and the McMahons back in control of the WWF, Shane fired Austin as CEO on Raw the night after King of the Ring.
 Vince announced that Austin would be placed at the “bottom of the ladder”, where he would stay far away from contendership for any title.
 He even went as far as demoting Austin to ring crew duties, declaring he would be assisting in the disassembly of the wrestling ring after the show.

 Austin then came out and revealed he had a surprise for the Corporate Ministry.
 First, while he was still CEO, Austin told the McMahons that he drew up a new contract for himself that not only gave him a raise but enabled him to assault McMahon whenever and wherever he so desired.
-Then, Austin said that before he took to the ring for the ladder match, he booked a WWF Championship match with The Undertaker defending against him in the main event, and any outside interference by anyone at all would result in Austin winning the title.
+Then, Austin said that before he took to the ring for the ladder match, he booked a WWF Championship match with Undertaker defending against him in the main event, and any outside interference by anyone at all would result in Austin winning the title.
 Austin would go on to defeat Undertaker after hitting him with a Stone Cold Stunner and regained the championship he had lost at Over the Edge.